 Jule has her BFA from Texas Christian University where she graduated from the John V. Roach Honors College.
 She has taught both middle school and high school Theatre and has been a study tutor for three years.
 Jule specializes in teaching students effective study habits while tutoring English, Social Studies and other liberal arts.
 She believes in creating a fun, stress-free environment where students can thrive and learn the skills they need to succeed.

-Katherine has earned an AA Degree in Communications at El Camino College in Torrance, CA and is currently preparing to become a court certified Spanish Interpreter.
+Katherine has earned an AA Degree in Communications at El Camino College in Torrance, CA and is a court certified Spanish Interpreter.
 Katherine has more than 20 years of tutoring experience in both, Spanish and English, and is well-versed in reading, writing and comprehension.
 Her skill set also includes speech preparing and presentation, along with the providing of organization tips and test-taking skills that will automatically set students up for success.

 Kip received her Bachelor’s degree in Science from Penn State University.
 She has a CA credential in high school Biology, taught in the South Bay for 6 years and has private tutored for 10 years.
 Her specialities are Math and Science: specifically Algebra, and Geometry, all levels of Biology, Basic and Honors Chemistry, Environmental Science, Earth Science.
 She loves teaching one-on-one to clarify areas of difficulty into useful, understandable concepts and her specialty is creating unique lesson plans.
 Kip has lived in Hermosa and Redondo for 35 years and is originally a Phillie girl.
 She is also a amateur watercolorist.